Grizzly cub with salmon, Bella Coola, BC (Photo by Mick Thompson)

 A salmon sanctuary in the heart of the Great Bear Rainforest

-Conserving Tidal Flats will enhance the protection of the entire Bella Coola River estuary, securing essential habitat for salmon, grizzlies and migratory birds.
+The Tidal Flats conservation area enhances the protection of the entire Bella Coola River estuary, securing essential habitat for salmon, grizzly bears and migratory birds.

 The Bella Coola River nurtures the largest salmon-producing system on BC's central coast, supporting the majority of the region's coho salmon population.
 Despite being right beside the town of Bella Coola, the estuary remains largely naturally productive.
-We have a chance right now to ensure it remains that way for the long term.
+Thanks to the support of many generous donors, we can ensure it remains that way for the long term.

-The Nature Conservancy of Canada (NCC) is working to conserve the last unprotected private property on the estuary, known as Tidal Flats.
-Success will significantly enhance the span of connected conservation lands on the estuary, protecting essential habitat for a wide range of migratory birds, fish and mammals.
+The Nature Conservancy of Canada (NCC) secured the Tidal Flats Conservation Area in 2019, significantly enhancing the span of connected conservation lands on the estuary, which protect essential habitat for a wide range of migratory birds, fish and mammals.

 This project presents a welcome opportunity to collaborate with the Nuxalk Nation, whose homeland and territory are located in and around Bella Coola.